charlesreid1-toy-factory/brad-pitt/docs/index.md

 !!! success "Welcome!"

-     Sed pellentesque quam neque, nec consequat erat lacinia at.
-Ut dignissim nec ipsum eget volutpat.
-Nullam sem felis, venenatis sed magna a, dictum convallis mi.
-Nunc non felis tincidunt, dictum erat a, scelerisque lacus.
+     This is the documentation for the `brad_pitt` Python library.

+     Most of this documentation is nonsense, but the `Developers` section contains real, useful documentation.

      **If you are looking for the API documentation for the `brad_pitt` library, head over to the [API Reference](api.md) page.**

+     **If you are looking for an explanation of the branch and release process, head over to the [Release Process](release.md) page.**

 # Et frontem nobis pelates